Hussain15527/Code-Sprint/README.md

 ### <h2 id="project-5"> Project 5</h2>
 *Prerequisite: Basic web scraping*
 **Description**
-Make a amazon price tracker with beatiful UI
+Make an Amazon price tracker with a beautiful UI

 The user can give the product link in the input box, and the page should return:
 *  Task 1 ( 2points, console app(can use python))
-	* It's current price
+	* Product current price
-	* it's picture
+	* Product picture
 * Task 2 (4 points, web app/site)
 	* same task as above
 * bonus task(10 points)
-	* Price update every min
+	* Price updates every min
 	* If the discount on the product is more than 70%, send a mail to the user ( use your email to check the product but before submitting change the email address to mail@gmail.com for privacy reasons)